His Master's Voice (novel): Plot

 In the end, the many theories about the signal and the beings who might have sent it say more about the scientists (and humanity) than about the signal (and the beings who might have sent it).
 The comparison between the signal and a Rorschach test is made more than once.

 Literary criticism

 Dave Langford reviewed His Master's Voice for White Dwarf #49, and stated that "Lem offers a sheaf of cosmic answers, some truly mindblowing – but it isn't easy reading."

-The book can be viewed on many levels: as part of the social science fiction genre criticizing Cold War military and political decision-making as corrupting the ethical conduct of scientists; as a psychological and philosophical essay on the limitations of the human mind facing the unknown; or as a satire of "men of science" and their thinking.
-The critique of the idea of 'pure science' is also a critique of the positivist approach: Lem argues that no scientist can be detached from the pressures of the outside world.
-The book is deeply philosophical, and there is relatively little action; most of the book consists of philosophical essays, monologues and dialogues.

-Other Lem's novels exploring the issues of first contact are Eden, Solaris, The Invincible and Fiasco.
-His Master's Voice, however, is one of Lem's more philosophical books.